aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/3-add-wallet-support.md

 ...
 ```

-That wraps our app with the adapter provider and initialize it with our wallets.
+That wraps our app with the adapter provider and initializes it with our wallets.
 It also sets the provider to autoConnect a wallet.

-7. Open the App.tsx file, and import the wallet connect UI package we installed in the previous step.
-At the top of the file add the following
+7. Open the `App.tsx` file and import the wallet connect UI package we installed in the previous step.
+At the top of the file add the following:

 ```js
 import { WalletSelector } from "@aptos-labs/wallet-adapter-ant-design";
 ```

-8. The UI package uses a style .css file, lets import that one also at the bottom of the import statements
+8. The UI package uses a style `.css` file; let's import that one also at the bottom of the import statements.

 ```js
 ...
 import "@aptos-labs/wallet-adapter-ant-design/dist/index.css";
 ```

-9. In the `return` statement, remove the `<h1>Connect Wallet</h1>` text, and add the WalletSelector component
+9. In the `return` statement, remove the `<h1>Connect Wallet</h1>` text and add the `WalletSelector` component:

 ```js
 ...